Vedas: Authority of the Vedas

-The various Hindu denominations and Indian philosophies have taken differing positions on the authority of the Vedas.
+The various Hindu sects and Indian philosophies have taken differing positions on the authority of the Vedas.
 Schools of Indian philosophy which acknowledge the authority of the Vedas are classified as "orthodox" (āstika).
-Other śramaṇa traditions, such as Charvaka, Ajivika, Buddhism and Jainism, which did not regard the Vedas as authorities, are referred to as "heterodox" or "non-orthodox" (nāstika) schools.
+Other śramaṇa traditions, such as Charvaka, Ajivika, Buddhism and Jainism, which do not regard the Vedas as authorities, are referred to as "heterodox" or "non-orthodox" (nāstika) schools.

 Certain traditions which are often seen as being part of Hinduism also rejected the Vedas.
 For example, authors of the tantric Vaishnava Sahajiya tradition, like Siddha Mukundadeva, rejected the Vedas' authority.
 Likewise, some tantric Shaiva Agamas reject the Vedas.
-The Anandabhairava-tantra for example, states that "the wise man should not elect as his authority the word of the Vedas, which is full of impurity, produces but scanty and transitory fruits and is limited."
+The Anandabhairava Tantra for example, states that "the wise man should not elect as his authority the word of the Vedas, which is full of impurity, produces but scanty and transitory fruits and is limited."

-Though many religious Hindus implicitly acknowledge the authority of the Vedas, this acknowledgment is often "no more than a declaration that someone considers himself [or herself] a Hindu," and "most Indians today pay lip service to the Veda and have no regard for the contents of the text."
+Though many religious Hindus implicitly acknowledge the authority of the Vedas, this acknowledgment is often "no more than a declaration that someone considers himself [or herself] a Hindu", and "most Indians today pay lip service to the Veda and have no regard for the contents of the text."
 Some Hindus challenge the authority of the Vedas, thereby implicitly acknowledging its importance to the history of Hinduism, states Lipner.

-Hindu reform movement such as Arya Samaj and Brahmo Samaj accepted the authority of Vedas, while the authority of the Vedas has been rejected by Hindu modernists like Debendranath Tagore and Keshub Chandra Sen; and also by social reformers like B. R. Ambedkar.
+While Hindu reform movement such as Arya Samaj and Brahmo Samaj accept the authority of Vedas, Hindu modernists like Debendranath Tagore and Keshub Chandra Sen; and social reformers like B. R. Ambedkar reject its authority.

 Western Indology

 The study of Sanskrit in the West began in the 17th century.
 In the early 19th century, Arthur Schopenhauer drew attention to Vedic texts, specifically the Upanishads.
-The importance of Vedic Sanskrit for Indo-European studies was also recognized in the early 19th century.
+The importance of Vedic Sanskrit for Indo-European studies was also recognised in the early 19th century.
 English translations of the Samhitas were published in the later 19th century, in the Sacred Books of the East series edited by Müller between 1879 and 1910.
 Ralph T. H. Griffith also presented English translations of the four Samhitas, published 1889 to 1899.

 Rigveda manuscripts were selected for inscription in UNESCO's Memory of the World Register in 2007.